 Welcome to North Shore Beekeepers' Association

 Our aim is to provide fun and educational activities for people interested in beekeeping and related subjects.
-The Association has many features that help to provide a full bee keeping environment.
+The Association has many benefits that help to provide a full bee keeping experience.

 WHY KEEP BEES

-Bees are the major pollinator of plants in the world and without them we would struggle to feed a growing population.
+Bees are the major pollinator of plants in the world and without them we would struggle to feed our growing population.
 Due to our remote geographical location, being surrounded by sea, Australia is protected from many issues threatening bee populations in other countries, as beekeepers whether hobbyists, commercial apiarists or bee enthusiasts we all have a role to play to ensure Australia’s healthy bee population.
-Beekeepers of european honeybees do not need to be a member of a club but you must register your bee hives with the Department of Primary Industries (DPI) in each state.
-Compulsory registration helps prevent the spread of pests and diseases, namely the Varroa mite and American Foulbrood.
+Beekeepers of honeybees do not need to be a member of a club, but you must register your bee hives with the Department of Primary Industries (DPI) in each state.
+Compulsory registration helps prevent the spread of pests and diseases, namely American Foulbrood.
 The DPI are able to make contact with beekeepers within an affected area and assist with inspection, treatment and control.
 Bees are classified as livestock and when it comes to the health of our livestock, Biosecurity Matters.

 OUR NSBKA OBJECTIVES

 - To increase the knowledge of bees and bee culture

 - To improve the standing of beekeeping among beekeepers throughout New South Wales

 - To assist in the study of subjects allied and relevant to apiculture

 - To foster intelligent observation and good practical handling of bees